 As with many Chinese gods and goddesses, Mazu was an everyday person that became deified after her death.
-Her legacy would be long-lasting, to a point that she even made it to the UNESCO list for unintelligible cultural heritage.
+Her legacy would be long-lasting, to the point that she even made it to the UNESCO list for unintelligible cultural heritage.
 Calling her a Chinese goddess, however, might be somewhat contested by some.
 That’s because her impact on Taiwan seems to be a lot more profound.

 What Does Mazu Mean in Chinese?

 The name Mazu can be split up into two parts: ma and zu.
 The first part ma is, amongst others, the Chinese word for ‘mother’.
 Zu, on the other hand, means ancestor.
 Together, Mazu would mean something like ‘Ancestor Mother’, or ‘Eternal Mother’.

 Her name is also spelled as Matsu, which is believed to be the first Chinese version of her name.
 In Taiwan, she is even officially referred to as ‘Holy Heavenly Mother’ and the ‘Empress of Heaven’, emphasizing the importance that is still given to Mazu on the island.